 \section{Abstract}

 The strict geometric rules that define aperiodic tilings lead to the unique spectral and transport properties of quasicrystals, but also limit our ability to design them.
-In this work, we explore the first continuously tunable family of two-dimensional aperiodic tilings in which the underlying real-space geometry becomes a control knob of the wave-function's quantum geometric tensor.
+In this Letter, we explore a novel example of a continuously tunable family of two-dimensional aperiodic tilings in which the underlying real-space geometry becomes a control knob of the wavefunction's quantum geometric tensor.
 The real-space geometry can be used to tune into topological phases occupying an expanded phase space compared to crystals, or into a disorder-driven topological Anderson insulator.
 The quantum metric can also be tuned continuously, opening new routes towards tunable single- and many-body physics in aperiodic solid-state and synthetic systems.

-\textit{Introduction---} The electronic properties of quasicrystals can be strikingly different to those of crystals~\cite{Janot1992,Stadnik1999,Janssen2008}.
-For example, quasicrystals exhibit rotational symmetries forbidden in crystals, and their wave-functions are neither localized nor extended~\cite{Janot1992,Stadnik1999,Janssen2008}.
-However, the strict mathematical rules that determine the quasicrystalline atomic arrangements and the special wave-functions they host also restricts the possibility of tuning them.
-Different realizations of two-dimensional quasicrystals, such as the Penrose~\cite{Penrose74} or the Ammann-Beenker~\cite{Shephard1992} tilings, cannot be smoothly deformed into one another.
-Hence, continuously tuning the electronic properties of quasicrystals is typically limited to changing model parameters, as in crystals~\cite{Kraus:2012iqa,Tran:2015cj,Bandres:2016gx,Fuchs:2016hp,Huang2018,Huang:2018gu,Fuchs:2018dd,Loring2019,varjas_topological_2019,Chen2019,He2019,Duncan2020,Zilberberg:21,Hua2021,Jeon2022,Schirmann2024}.
+\textit{Introduction---} The electronic properties of quasicrystals can be strikingly different to those of crystals~\cite{Janot1992,Stadnik1999,Janssen2008}. {For example, quasicrystals often exhibit rotational symmetries forbidden in crystals and wavefunctions which are neither localized nor fully extended~\cite{Janot1992,Stadnik1999,Janssen2008,Harper_1955,aubry1980analyticity}.} However, the strict mathematical rules that determine the quasicrystalline atomic arrangements and the special wavefunctions they host also restrict the possibility of tuning them. { Different realizations of two-dimensional quasicrystals, such as the Penrose~\cite{Penrose74} and Ammann–Beenker~\cite{Shephard1992} tilings, cannot be smoothly deformed into one another because of their different symmetries.
+Nonetheless, smoothly connected families of quasiperiodic structures can be generated via deformed model sets~\cite{Welberry_2006_Deformed,baake2023dynamics}.
+Continuously tuning the electronic properties of quasicrystals is also possible} by changing model parameters, as in crystals~\cite{Kraus:2012iqa,Tran:2015cj,Bandres:2016gx,Fuchs:2016hp,Huang2018,Huang:2018gu,Fuchs:2018dd,Loring2019,varjas_topological_2019,Chen2019,He2019,Duncan2020,Zilberberg:21,Hua2021,Jeon2022,Schirmann_2024}.